Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Shopify offers a comprehensive Help Center, community forums, and support through social media.
 It also has contextual in-editor guidance that quickly directs you to the right article in the Knowledge Center, making the experience very user-friendly.

-Verdict: Both platforms have comprehensive help centers, but BigCommerce takes the lead with proactive, personalized onboarding calls and priority support for higher-tier plans, while Shopify excels in self-service tools and in-app guidance.
+Verdict: Both platforms have comprehensive help centres, but BigCommerce takes the lead with proactive, personalised onboarding calls and priority support for higher-tier plans, while Shopify excels in self-service tools and in-app guidance.
 However, for users who value direct human support (especially when starting), BigCommerce has a clearer edge.

 Read more: Shopify vs eBay: Which Marketplace Fits Your Business?